 - a.
 Health care fraud in the 5th degree A person is guilty of this crime when, with intent to defraud a health plan, he or she knowingly and willfully provides materially false information or omits material information for the purpose of requesting payment from a health plan.
-This is a class A misdemeanor. b.
-Health care fraud in the 4th - b.
+This is a class A misdemeanor. - b.
 Health care fraud in the 4th degree A person is guilty of this crime upon filing such false claims on more than one occasion and annually receives more than three thousand dollars.
-This is a class E felony. c.
-Health care fraud in the 3rd - Health care fraud in the 3rd degree A person is guilty of this crime upon filing such false claims on more than one occasion and annually receiving over ten thousand dollars.
-This is a class D felony.
+This is a class E felony. - c.
+Health care fraud in the 3rd degree A person is guilty of this crime upon filing such false claims on more than one occasion and annually receiving over ten thousand dollars.
+This is a class D felony. - d.

-- d.
 Health care fraud in the 2nd degree A person is guilty of this crime upon filing such false claims on more than one occasion and annually receiving over fifty thousand dollars.
 This is a class C felony. - e.
 Health care fraud in the 1st degree A person is guilty of this crime upon filing such false claims on more than one occasion and annually receiving over one million dollars.
 This is a class B felony.